jerichodeguzman24/8_Week_SQL_Challenge/Case Study #1-Danny's Dinner/README.md

 * The main query returns the <code>customer_id</code> and <code>product_name</code> from the CTE named popular and filtered the ranks that is equal to 1.
 * As a result, the query returns the customer's ID, the most ordered product, and the number of times it was ordered by that customer.

-6. Which item was purchased first by the customer after they became a member?
+<strong>6.
+Which item was purchased first by the customer after they became a member?</strong>

 ```sql
 WITH CTE AS (SELECT S.customer_id, product_name, order_date, join_date, DENSE_RANK() OVER(PARTITION BY S.customer_id ORDER BY order_date ASC) AS ranks